Commitment to diversity, equality and justice

 - Increase the diversity of our invited seminar speakers, and give all speakers the option of devoting time during their science seminar to also share personal stories, successes, or failures related to DEI.

-- Implement a new DGSE award to be given to anyone in the greater UNR geoscience community who demonstrates a strong commitment to promoting diversity, equity, inclusion, and justice within our community.
+- Implement a new DGSE award to be given to anyone in the greater University geoscience community who demonstrates a strong commitment to promoting diversity, equity, inclusion, and justice within our community.

-- Work with our alumni, the Mackay School, and the UNR Development office to obtain both merit and need-based funding to support student costs associated with field equipment and field camp.
+- Work with our alumni, the Mackay School, and the University's development office to obtain both merit and need-based funding to support student costs associated with field equipment and field camp.

 1These items require approval by a formal vote of the DGSE faculty before they can be implemented.
 The DEI committee will work with all DGSE faculty to implement these goals.